 It didn’t get its reputation as the honeymoon island for nothing.
 This French Polynesia gem is undeniably fabulous: Think powdered-sugar beaches marred only with the shadows of palm tree fringe, and the most turquoise water imaginable.
 You could happily ride around in a boat for your entire honeymoon (even the water is perfectly calm and pleasant), but there are at least a few resorts whose heavenly overwater bungalows will make you never want to ever leave—the Four Seasons Bora Bora, Conrad Bora Bora Nui, and St. Regis Bora Bora among them (test out their spas—you won’t be sorry).
 That is, of course, until it’s time to slip off the pontoon for some world-class snorkeling.

-It’s truly insane how gorgeous the islands of the Maldives actually are.
+It’s truly wild how gorgeous the islands of the Maldives actually are.
 It’s one of those cases where photos don’t actually do it justice—the Indian Ocean waters are that spectacular and brilliantly colored.
 If either of you harbored fantasies as a child of becoming a marine biologist, this is the place for you.
 You can swim side by side with tons of cool sea creatures (including clownfish, which are only in a few places), not to mention at places like One&Only Reethi Rah and Four Seasons Resort Maldives at Landaa Giraavaru, experience some of the most pampering spa treatments around.
-Head to a private sandbar for an uber-romantic dinner and deserted-island vibes under the stars.
+Head to a private sandbar for an uber-romantic dinner and desert-island vibes under the stars.

 There might not be much of a feeling of seclusion on this classic Greek island when you’re out watching its world-famous sunset over the caldera, but there are still plenty of places to be alone and intimate—try Grace Santorini, for one.
-Lovers come to Santorini for its charm, evidenced in the stacked and whitewashed structures dotting its hillsides and the plethora of adorable restaurants with panoramic vistas and incredible—oftentimes locally grown—Mediterranean-Greek cuisine.
-Pretty much everyone on the island is on the same page: it’s a place made for romance.
+Lovers come to Santorini for its charm, evidenced in the stacked structures dotting its hillsides and the plethora of adorable restaurants with panoramic vistas and incredible—oftentimes locally grown—Mediterranean-Greek cuisine.
+Pretty much everyone on the island is on the same page: It’s a place made for romance.